missionpinball/mpf-docs/game_design/mode_selection.rst

 Select a mode at the start of ball 1
 ------------------------------------

-Use this to delay the start of the first ball of a player until he selected a mode:
+Use this to delay the start of a player's first ball until they select a mode:

 .. code-block:: mpf-config